fredgibbs/fredgibbs.github.io/courses/making-history/schedule.md

 Some questions to keep in mind while reading and in preparing for the quiz:
 - How would you describe the differences between Herodotus and Thucydides?
 - What were Roman historians trying to accomplish?
-- How did Judiasm and Christianity challenge the kinds of history writing done to that point?
+- How did Judiasm and Christianity challenge the kinds of history writing?
 - How would you characterize histories written during later Middle Ages?
 "%}